Manojkumarrv/Evaluation-1/README.md

 for (let number = 2; number <= 5; number += 1) {
     console.log('the # is ' + number);
     console.assert(number % 2 === 0, {number: number, errorMsg: errorMsg});}
-    //writes an error message to the console if the assertion is false.
-If the assertion is true, nothing happens.